 Monday, December 14, 2009, 6:20 P.M.

-Ross Country Jamboree and I have begun wearing the same color on the nights that I work there.
+The girls at the Ross Country Jamboree and I have begun wearing the same color on the nights that I work there.
 Last weekend, we enjoyed Red Night.
 To perfect my outfit, I bought some shiny red high heels.
 We had a lot of fun, and I even yodeled "Cowboy's Sweetheart."
 Now, I'm in the middle of the last week of school before Christmas.
 When you're in charge of the education of 109 sixth-graders, and it's 11 days until Christmas, life can be a little hectic.
 However, it's a fun time as well.
 Friday at 3:00 P.M. is looking good right now, though!
-On Saturday, I'm going to be a guest on the
+On Saturday, I'm going to be a guest on the Corydon Jamboree Christmas show.
+Good times!

 Red night